 Applying for Alternative Student Loans

 - Select a lender.
-Methodist University has provided an Alternative Loan Lender List below listed in alphabetical order.
-You may choose to borrow through any lender, including lenders not on this list.
-If you choose to borrow through a lender that is not on the Alternative Loan Lender list, contact the lender for complete details.
+You may choose to borrow through any lender, including lenders not listed on Fast Choice.
+If you choose to borrow through a lender that is not listed contact the lender for complete details.

 - Apply online through the selected lender.
 The Lender will notify the student of additional documentation needed or approval of the alternative loan.
 The lender will then send a certification request to the Office of Financial Aid for authorization of alternative loan.